minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

   ```

 These commands will show both the private and public keys on screen for your convenience, but will also write them in files `"private_key"` and `"public_key"`.
-Note that each time you run `"wg genkey"` you get a brand new private key.
-However, given the same private key *`"wg pubkey"`* will always derive the same public key.

 For the next part, you need to become root to be able to create and write the `"/etc/wireguard/wg0.conf"` file.
 When you install the `"wireguard"` package the directory is created automatically, but it is empty.